Drowning in LPG

 Back to the US.
 There is more and more LPG and Latin America, as well as Europe (which currently is the US primary export market), are full to the brim as well.
 The former powerhouse Brazil is in even worse shape than China and it’s hard to see how all this new product could ever be absorbed.

-If the domestic market cannot absorb LPG anymore, Latin America and Europe fail to absorb further volumes and weak or no growth in China means that Petrochemicals won’t be as priced anymore as they were just 2 years ago, then there is a real problem.
+If the domestic market cannot absorb LPG anymore, Latin America and Europe fail to absorb further volumes, and weak or no growth in China means that Petrochemicals won’t be as priced anymore as they were just 2 years ago, then there is a real problem.
 Because production will not end and overcapacity will become so extreme that producers will face the stark choice to give LPG away for free or even pay penalties to get rid of it.

-Investments in shale fields have to bear fruit one way or another which means that they have to keep producing oil and they also have to keep innovating in order to be able to live with ever lower prices and some products including LPG will become worthless – or essentially worthless.
+Investments in shale fields have to bear fruit one way or another which means that they have to keep producing oil and they also have to keep innovating to be able to live with ever lower prices and some products including LPG will become worthless – or essentially worthless.

 The only solution will be to hunt for the few physical importers of LPG that don’t use it for fickle Petrochemicals but that use it for far less sophisticated and way more stable ends – home heating and cooking.
-This is essentially the case in some Latin American countries, in sub-Saharan Africa and in some places in Asia.
+This is essentially the case in some Latin American countries, in sub-Saharan Africa, and in some places in Asia.

 But those markets are not endless, they are fragmented and beset by never-ending bottlenecks and they sure will be at saturation point pretty soon.
 Time to get the nose to the grindstone and make the business developers gear up.
 It’s a hunt for the buyers again – or soon will be.